QueensWIC/karishmadaga.github.io/README.md

 # Karishma Daga

 Hi there!
-I'm Karishma, a rising junior studying Computer Science and Mathematics at Queen's University, Canada.
+I'm Karishma, a junior studying Computer Science and Mathematics at Queen's University, Canada.

 *Currently, I am*
 - In Redmond as a [Microsoft](https://www.microsoft.com/) Explorer intern on the Core Platform Engineering team